 We also deal with issues such as how to fill in the form for fluctuating conditions and why its so important to get supporting evidence.
 We even provide check lists and record sheets for you to print off when: keeping records of your claim; telling your GP about your claim; recording evidence about a doctor's visit.

-Our four 50+ guides to disability living allowance claims are for:
+Our three 50+ guides to disability living allowance claims are for:

 Higher rate mobility